-Smack dab in the middle of West Hollywood, 454 North Salon is tucked behind an assuming set of black wrought iron gates, and set back on a large lot.
+Smack dab in the middle of West Hollywood, 454 North Salon is tucked behind an assuming set of black wrought iron gates and set back on a large lot.
 Its entrance is adorned by a tall, billowy tree, and a wall of bougainvillea.
-Apparently the place has history too: a black bench at the tree’s base was built my Harrison Ford, and the two-story building itself by MOCA’s architect.
-Though the entire scene exudes effortless Cali cool-girl, Cervando and Chris Bragg (the salon’s other founder) tell me they have plans to add a touch of Los Angeles luxe to the place, which will come full circle this September.
+Apparently, the place has history too: a black bench at the tree’s base was built by Harrison Ford, and the two-story building itself by MOCA’s architect.
+Though the entire scene exudes effortless Cali cool-girl, Cervando and Chris Bragg (the salon’s other founder) tell me they have plans to add a touch of Los Angeles luxe to the place.